 THE ARYA VAIDYA SALA

-Dr P.S.
-Varier, who founded the trail blazing Arya Vaidya Sala in 1902 at Kottakkal, a small town 28 km from Calicut airport, was not an Ashta Vaidya.
-But he did have the good fortune of having one, K. Vasudevan Moosad, as his guru.
-Before embarking on his mission of revitalizing and modernizing ayurveda, he also steeped himself in allopathy to see whether he could distill the best of this system.
+Dr. P.S.
+Varier, who founded the trailblazing Arya Vaidya Sala in 1902 at Kottakkal, a small town 28 km from Calicut airport, was not an Ashta Vaidya.
+But he did have the good fortune of having one, K. Vasudevan Mossad, as his guru.
+Before embarking on his mission of revitalizing and modernizing Ayurveda, he also steeped himself in allopathy to see whether he could distill the best of this system.

-He set up a charitable ayurveda hospital, an ayurveda college and a unit to manufacture for the first time, standardized ayurvedic medicines scientifically and hygienically.
-The practice till then was to make the patients themselves collect herbs and prepare decoctions, etc. Today, the Vaidya Sala has two nursing homes and a herb garden in Kottakkal.
+He set up a charitable Ayurveda hospital, an Ayurveda college, and a unit to manufacture for the first time, standardized ayurvedic medicines scientifically and hygienically.
+The practice till then was to make the patients themselves collect herbs and prepare decoctions, etc. Today, the Vaidya Sala has two nursing homes and an herb garden in Kottakkal.

-It also runs 13 OPD clinics in various cities including New Delhi, and has over 700 outlets for its 500-odd medicines.
+It also runs 13 OPD clinics in various cities including New Delhi and has over 700 outlets for its 500-odd medicines.
 The total number of patients treated every year average 11 lakh.
 Getting admitted to the Vaidya Sala nursing home is far from easy: you may have to book yourself in up to a year in advance.
 The cost of treatment: Rs 1,000 to Rs 3,500 a week.
-Over 20 per cent of the patients here are foreigners.
+Over 20 percent of the patients here are foreigners.
 The capacity of the nursing home in three blocks is 120.
-There is also a 110-bed charitable hospital which offers both ayurveda and allopathy.
+There is also a 110-bed charitable hospital that offers both Ayurveda and allopathy.

 THE ARYA VAIDYA PHARMACY (COIMBATORE) LTD